HongSin1/MLOPS_Assignment/README.md

 Folder Structure

---| config/ – Contains configuration files required for the project.
+--| config/ – Contains configuration files required for this project.

 --| data/ – Stores raw and processed data used in the project.